ohiofi/ohiofi.github.io/_posts/2020-01-26-fogeybot-thinks-twitter-is-the-worst.md

 ---

-A few years ago I had the idea of creating a Twitterbot that would make recommendations.
-If someone tweets "Recommend a movie" it would randomly reply with a classic movie.
+A few years ago I had the idea of creating a Twitterbot that could make recommendations.
+If someone were to tweet "Recommend a movie" it could randomly reply with a classic movie.
 This idea was interesting, but wasn’t very funny.
 I eventually decided that a better idea would be to reply to any "Recommend me music" tweets with incredibly old big band leaders (Glenn Miller and Benny Goodman) and jazz crooners (Bing Crosby and Frank Sinatra).
 In July of 2015, I made FogeyBot:

 <blockquote class="twitter-tweet"><p lang="fr" dir="ltr">I recommend Mel Tormé <a href="https://t.co/HiLPFm888T">https://t.co/HiLPFm888T</a></p>&mdash; Fogey Bot (@fogeybot) <a href="https://twitter.com/fogeybot/status/1155357231791001600?ref_src=twsrc%5Etfw">July 28, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>